At EAUC, our networks can help you connect with others working on sector sustainability.

 This CoP is open to EAUC educational members and other invited parties to learn and share experiences in the field of waste management including reuse and recycling, and the circular economy.

-The education for sustainable development community of practice (ESD CoP) is a space for post-16 education staff working to deliver education aimed at building a fairer, more sustainable world.
-The group is led by the EAUC, with support from our partners at Learning for Sustainability Scotland.
+This CoP is a space for post-16 education staff working to deliver education for sustainable development (ESD).
+The group is led by the EAUC with support from our partners at Learning for Sustainability Scotland.
+It is open to EAUC educational members and selected external organisations.

 Convenors: James Daly, University of Bristol; Serena Bacuzzi, University of Edinburgh